 Know Us – INF

-From the Onehunga hip hop collective SWIDT and off their fantastic debt album “SWIDT vs Everybody”, INF puts in a real chilled performance on this track “Know Us”.
-It has a smooth R&B vibe to it and is quite different from the rest of the album, which is high energy in your face hip hop.
+From the Onehunga hip-hop collective SWIDT and off their fantastic debut album “SWIDT vs Everybody”, INF puts in a real chilled performance on this track “Know Us”.
+It has a smooth R&B vibe to it and is quite different from the rest of the album, which is high energy in your face hip-hop.

 Maiysha (So Long) – Miles Davis & Robert Glasper featuring Erykah Badu

 I don’t know how Robert Glasper does it.
 He is a great arranger and re-interpreter of other artists, and that is what he does on his Miles Davis tribute album “Everything’s Beautiful”.
 This bossa nova version of “Maiysha” featuring Erykah Badu is absolutely gorgeous and is the centerpiece of what is an outstanding record.

 No Problem – Chance the Rapper featuring Lil Wayne and 2 Chainz

 Although I think the new Chance the Rapper mixtape has been over-hyped and is not as good as what a lot of the music press are saying, I do think it has some good tracks on it.
 One of these is the banger “No Problem” featuring Lil Wayne and 2 Chainz.
 This track has some great gospel backing vocals, while the two featured artists spit some mean lines.
 Definitely one of the anthems of the year so far.